Learn about Camping in the Florida Keys & Key West

 This list is arranged by proximity to Key West:

 Boyd’s Campground – Maloney Avenue, Stock Island – Key West doesn’t offer camping, but it’s sister, Stock Island, has an option.
 Here you’ll find Boyd’s Campground.
 They offer campsites, as well as RV sites (over two hundred of those), a game room, store, and a small boat ramp (good for canoes/kayaks).

-Bahia Honda State Park – mile marker 36.5 – This is an excellent state park, voted one of the top ten beaches in the country by Conde Naste magazine.
+Bahia Honda State Park – mile marker 36.5 – UPDATE: Due to Hurricane Irma, the park was heavily damaged.
+Currently, the State Park Service has been repairing and rebuilding the park.
+While the park is now open, camping is only available in two of the four campgrounds.
+This is an excellent state park, voted one of the top ten beaches in the country by Conde Naste magazine.
 Snorkeling, beaches, nature trails, and boating are all offered at the park.
 The campsites are oceanfront, or near oceanfront, and are very popular.
 Make a reservation well in advance for one.
-They also offer cabins that can accomodate the whole family.
+They also offer cabins that can accommodate the whole family.
 For the camper, you can do no better in the Keys than Bahia Honda.

 Big Pine Fishing Lodge – mile marker 33, Big Pine – This lodge and campground is located on the Atlantic (south) side of the Keys and offers a nice rustic option for campers.
 Also on site is a swimming pool, boat docks, store, and a motel.
 The flats fishing out front can be very good, especially if you are there early before the light gets too high and the boats and people start to play.